The 50 best restaurants in London

 Clerkenwell - 36-37 Greenhill Rents, Cowcross St, London EC1M 6BN

-The late Russell Norman's return to the London restaurant scene remains a love letter to Florence, tucked down a side street a stone's throw from Smithfield Market.
+The late Russell Norman's restaurant remains a love letter to Florence, tucked down a side street a stone's throw from Smithfield Market.
 It's always hard to get a reservation but well worth it for a restaurant that is a testament to one of London's greatest-ever restaurateurs.
 And as great as dishes like penne with vodka and tomato or a truly excellent tiramisu are, it's also well worth popping in just to have a negroni at the bar.

 More about Brutto